spartan0000/Machine-Learning-Projects/README.md

-# KNN_project
+# Machine learning projects
-KNN project for an intro level course on machine learning
+Various machine learning projects for an intro level course on machine learning